thea-fladby/green-coding/README.md

-# Green Coding: Bridging Computing Education and Environmental Sustainability to increase Sense of Belonging
+# Green Coding: Bridging Computing Education and Environmental Sustainability to Increase Sense of Belonging

 ## Introduction